pietrobelluno/todo/README.md

   - to see the coverage run `npm run coverage` or `yarn coverage`

 ### run backend:
-  - you need to edit the connections of your database in the `.env`, see the `.env-example` file
+  - you need to create a `.env` file, see the `.env-example` file
   - in the backend folder
   - run `npm run start` or `yarn start`

 ### run tests in backend:
   - in the backend folder
   - run `npm run test` or `yarn test`
+  - the backend will run in http://localhost:8081/

 ## video preview: